mkubaczyk/helmsman/docs/how_to/helm_repos/oci.md

 ---
-version: v3.7.1
+version: v4.0.0
 ---

 # Using OCI registries for helm charts

 Helmsman allows you to use charts stored in OCI registries.

-You need to export the following env variables:

-- `HELM_EXPERIMENTAL_OCI=1`
+OCI support is built into Helm 3.8+ and Helm 4.

-if the registry requires authentication, you must login before running Helmsman
+If the registry requires authentication, you must login before running Helmsman:

 ```sh
 helm registry login -u myuser my-registry.local
 ```

+> **Note for Helm 4**: Use only the domain name when logging in (e.g., `my-registry.local`), not a full URL path.

 ```toml
 [apps]